andrewhorvath8/fastapi_mealsapp/README.md

 #### Create objects in db

-Delete the contents of alembic/versions folder but keep the folder.
+Delete the contents of alembic/versions folder but keep the folder, then:

 ```Shell
 alembic revision --autogenerate